ulsidae/cori_tts/README.md

 > "I have no problem with wrappers around Piper, especially if they improve usability :)"

-The maintainer explained that Piper's GPL licensing is related to its dependency on the upstream `espeak-ng` phonemizer and suggested using Piper's built-in local HTTP server for easier browser-based testing.
+The maintainer explained the relationship between Piper's GPL licensing and its upstream dependencies, including `espeak-ng`, and suggested using Piper's built-in local HTTP server for easier browser-based testing.

 This feedback confirmed the design direction of cori_tts as a usability-focused layer built on top of Piper while maintaining open-source compatibility.